 This Weleda Skin Food Body Butter offers luxurious moisture to quench skin.
 This body butter has a soft, whipped texture that melts into skin for decadent, silky hydration with a non-greasy feel — making it perfect for full body hydration and nourishment.
 Rich in shea and cocoa seed butters, Skin Food Body Butter will leave skin feeling velvety …

 Some body lotions can leave you in a sticky situation.
-Fortunately, with Burt's Bees Body Lotion Cocoa & Cupuacu Butters, you won't have to worry about that.
+Fortunately, with Burt’s Bees® Body Lotion for Dry Skin, you won't have to worry about that.
 This incredibly hydrating body lotion blends softening cocoa and cupuacu butters to create a rich, non-greasy cream that absorbs quickly into your skin.
-This dermatologist-tested, 98.9% …
+This dermatologist-tested, 98.9% natural origin …

 Take a vacation from dry, cracked skin.
 Moisturize with Alba Botanica Hawaiian Cocoa Butter Hand and Body Lotion to nourish your skin without feeling greasy.
 Cocoa butter’s fatty acids have been known to improve elasticity and lock in moisture.
 This Alba cocoa butter lotion also has naturally hydrating oils, vitamin E, and shea butter for a super …